 Afterward, in 1973, she made her acting debut in the movie “Group Marriage” During the mid-70s, she got busy being a guest on T.V. shows and films.

-Like every other celebrity of that time, Jayne also launched her own exercise video, named Love Your Body.
+Like every other celebrity of that time, Jayne also launched her exercise video, Love Your Body.

 Moreover, Jayne inspired people to take care of their physical appearance.
 This was a top seller in the early 1980s.

-At the beginning of her career ( 1971), Jayne traveled Around the World on Christmas tours.
+At the beginning of her career ( 1971), Jayne traveled on Christmas tours.

-Further, she also interviewed the troops in South Korea to report the psychological effects of war on the troops working in the Demilitarized Zone to face the North Korean troops.
+Further, she also interviewed the troops in South Korea to report the psychological effects of war on the forces working in the Demilitarized Zone to face the North Korean troops.

 Jayne Kennedy | Workout Video